hossaini310/vv3-templ/README.md

 # vv3-templ

-This template should help get you started developing with Vue 3 in Vite.
+This template should help you to get started developing with Vue 3 in Vite.

 ## It uses: